jimmymaise/learn_terraform_eks_monitoring/README.md

 # Learn Terraform EKS Monitoring

-This project aims to desmontrate how to set up an Amazon EKS (Elastic Kubernetes Service) cluster and monitor it using Grafana.
-The project involves several AWS services such as EKS, S3, and IAM, along with Terraform for infrastructure as code and Kubernetes for container orchestration.
+This project aims to demonstrate how to set up an Amazon EKS (Elastic Kubernetes Service) cluster, automate deployment processes through Jenkins, and monitor it using Grafana.
+The project involves several AWS services such as EKS, S3, and IAM, along with Terraform for infrastructure as code, Jenkins for CI/CD (Continuous Integration/Continuous Deployment), and Kubernetes for container orchestration.

 :warning: **Note:** This is a pet project and is not intended for production use.
 Always follow best practices when deploying infrastructure for production environments.